 About Professor Nathenson

-I’ve also been a 1L professor many years, teaching Civil Procedure, and am active in the world of procedure as well, writing Civ Pro lessons for CALI, serving as national Chair of the Section on Civil Procedure for the Association of American Law Schools.
+I was also a 1L professor many years, teaching Civil Procedure, and active in the world of procedure as well, writing Civ Pro lessons for CALI, serving as national Chair of the Section on Civil Procedure for the Association of American Law Schools.
 I also run this website, which has around 400 pages of Civ Pro study resources for JD and MBE students, along with a companion YouTube site with over 90 learning and review videos.

-In my earlier life, I received my J.D. summa cum laude from the University of Pittsburgh School of Law, where I was Editor-in-Chief of the University of Pittsburgh Law Review.
+In an earlier life, I received my J.D. summa cum laude from the University of Pittsburgh School of Law, where I was Editor-in-Chief of the University of Pittsburgh Law Review.
 I also served as a federal law clerk to the Hon.
 D. Michael Fisher and Hon.
 Joseph F. Weis of the United States Court of Appeals for the Third Circuit, and practiced IP law in the Intellectual Property and Copyright and Trademark practice groups at Kirkpatrick & Lockhart LLP (now K&L Gates LLP).

 For more detailed information about me, see my curriculum vitae.